Skip to content

 Criminal Reading Order, The Ed Brubaker and Sean Phillips’ Celebrated Comics

 Originally published by Marvel Comics’ Icon imprint before being moved to Image Comics, Criminal is a long-running creator-owned comic book series by writer Ed Brubaker and artist Sean Phillips (the duo behind Reckless).
-It has become the most prominent independent crime comic of the last twenty years.
+It has become the most prominent independent crime comic of the last twenty years and is now adapted for television on Prime Video.

 Launched in 2006, Criminal started as a ten-issue series before coming back in multiple formats through the years, from graphic novel to one-shot.
 Every storyline works as a standalone story that takes place in a much larger narrative–mostly articulated around the Lawless Family and the mob boss Sebastian Hyde.